SQL Engine Definition

 Does OmniSci Offer a SQL Engine Solution?

 OmniSciDB natively supports standard SQL queries as well as offering a visualization API that maps OpenGL primitives onto SQL result sets.
-OmniSciDB harnesses the power of GPUs to return query results hundreds of times faster than CPU-only analytical database platforms.
+OmniSciDB harnesses the power of accelerated analytics to return query results hundreds of times faster than traditional analytical database platforms.

 OmniSciDB uses a JIT (Just-In-Time) compilation framework built on LLVM (Low-Level Virtual Machine) to avoid many of the memory bandwidth and cache-space inefficiencies of traditional virtual machine or transpiler approaches, making it one of the fastest SQL database engines.
 Compilation times are much quicker with LLVM - generally under 30 milliseconds for new SQL queries - allowing users leveraging OmniSci Immerse to cross-filter billions of rows over multiple correlated visualizations.